 I didn’t find any information that says that apt-get will be discontinued.
 And it actually shouldn’t be.
 It still has a lot more functionalities to offer than apt.

-For low-level operations, in scripting etc, apt-get will still be used.
+For low-level operations like scripting, developing CLI tools that deal with APT packaging etc, apt-get will still be used.

 You might be thinking if you should use apt or apt-get.
 And as a regular Linux user, my answer is to go with apt.

 apt is the command that is recommended by the Linux distributions.
 It provides the necessary option to manage the packages.
 Most important of all, it is easier to use with its fewer but easy to remember options.

 I see no reason to stick with apt-get unless you are going to do specific operations that utilize more features of apt-get.

 I hope I was able to explain the difference between apt and apt-get.
 In the end, to summarize the apt vs apt-get debate: